Continuous-variable gate teleportation and bosonic-code error correction: Application: GKP error correction in the macronode wire

-where empty circles are modes in squeezed momentum states, non-empty circles are modes in GKP states, and lines between modes are $e^{i\op{q} \otimes \op{q}}$ gates.
-Since the measurements on this circuit can be performed in any order, the procedure in Ref.~\cite{Nick2014} can be interpreted as either Steane- or Knill-style error correction.
+either Steane-style (left) or Knill-style (right) error correction.
+Here, empty circles are modes in squeezed momentum states, non-empty circles are modes in GKP states, and lines between modes are $e^{i\op{q} \otimes \op{q}}$ gates.

-Importantly, we show here that Knill-style teleportation-based error correction is directly compatible with macronode-based protocols, which use experimentally accessible CVCS.
+Importantly, we show here that Knill-style teleportation-based error correction is directly compatible with macronode-based protocols, which use experimentally accessible CVCSs.
 Further, we show that the GKP states for error correction need not be placed adjacent to one another in the cluster state, a flexibility that is crucial for experimental settings with probablistically generated GKP states.